yard

 USDA zones 3-9

-By mid to late summer, Russian Sage (Salvia yangii) throws up airy clouds of lavender-blue flowers just when many perennials fade.
-It thrives in hot, dry sites that frustrate fussier plants, giving you tall, hazy color with very little ongoing maintenance.
+By mid to late summer, Russian Sage (Salvia yangii) throws up airy clouds of lavender-blue flowers just when many perennials fade; it thrives in hot, dry sites that frustrate fussier plants, giving you tall, hazy color with very little ongoing maintenance.

 View Profile arrow_forward